 The “magic” of these products (which are really good) is that they are based on natural ingredients, components that, for the most part, are already found in food, although perhaps in very small doses.

-Many times it happens that they work much better in combination with other components.
+It often happens that they work much better in combination with other components.
 Therefore, supplements can be of great help as supplements.

-Instead of having to eat large amounts of a food and a specific combination of foods to obtain the desired amount of that natural ingredient, we reinforce our diet with a supplement that "fills in" what the food does not provide us.
+Instead of having to eat large quantities of a food and a specific combination of foods to obtain the desired amount of that natural ingredient, we reinforce our diet with a supplement that “fills in” what the food does not provide us.